-A a years ago, There was a guy used to come To all the concerts on the east I swore I heard him night for a month he was somewhere in the audience Anyway, it's this voice, and he would say: "freak me out frank! me out! me out frank!"
+A couple a ago, There was a guy that used to To all the on the east coast I swore I heard him every night for a he was somewhere in the audience Anyway, it's this little voice, and he would "freak me out frank! me out! me out frank!"

 Okay, we go!
 Arf arf! ? !? !? !?
 Arf!